Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP EIGHT: Spread the frosting onto the cooled cookies and decorate with sprinkles.

-4th of July sugar cookies process shot of frosting being spread onto sugar cookie
+frosting being spread onto a sugar cookie

-Serve these patriotic star-spangled cookies at your 4th of July party.
-There are so many foods you can add to your festive day, including hamburgers, grilled chicken, grilled corn on the cob, macaroni salad and coleslaw.
+There are so many foods you can add to your festive day, including hamburgers, grilled chicken, grilled corn on the cob, macaroni salad, and coleslaw.

 Serve these soft sugar cookies with our iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea on the side.

-A celebration of America is not complete without some sweet treats for the perfect ending to the day.
-These easy 4th of July decorated sugar cookies fit the bill perfectly.
 A star cookie cutter and some fun colors will add to the charm of these patriotic cookies.
 The kids will have so much fun helping decorate with loads of sprinkles on top of these “fireworks cookies”.

 What is the best way to transport homemade sugar cookies so they stay looking nice?